8734 E Shea Blvd. Suite 108

 Stress causes blood pressure to rise, which puts pressure on your veins, so it’s not surprising that you’ll encounter circulation issues when you’re stressed.
 When you are under stress, your veins struggle to return blood to the heart, and as a result, you will not be able to find your veins.

-Who Uses a Vein Finder?
+Who Uses Vein Finder Detection Technology?

 A Phlebotomist can locate a vein using this device during specimen collection, avoiding potential enzymatic errors and preventing additional discomfort and pain for the patient.